openfaas/openfaas.github.io/_posts/2025-04-16-local-llm-openfaas-edge.md

 For this post, we allocated one of the two 3090 cards to a microVM, then we installed OpenFaaS Edge.

-At the time of writing, a brand-new NVIDIA 3060 card with 12GB of VRAM is currently available for around [250 GBP as a one-off cost from Amazon.co.uk](https://amzn.to/42tE1Xp).
+At the time of writing, a brand-new Nvidia 3060 card with 12GB of VRAM is currently available for around [250 GBP as a one-off cost from Amazon.co.uk](https://amzn.to/42tE1Xp).
 If you use it heavily, will pay for itself in a short period of time compared to the cost of API credits.

 ## How to get started with OpenFaaS Edge